petedejoy/documentation/v2/clickstream/destinations/resonate.md

 Confirm with your Resonate professional services director that the `<img>` tags for your specific campaign are being received as expected.

-With that, you're set and ready for insights.